gigaquads/ravel/docs/interface-layer/registry.md

 import json
 import argparse

-from pybiz.api.registry import Registry
+from pybiz.api.api import Api

-class YamlProcessor(Registry):
+class YamlProcessor(Api):
     def on_request(self, proxy, *args, **kwargs):
         """
         Read the input YAML file into a `data` argument and load the